 One Bad Knee: 46 Year-Old Decides on Stem Cell Therapy

-The more surgeries the more trauma – it’s now.
-When you see a 46 year old who’s knee look like that of an 80 year-old, that is not a good sign.
+The more surgeries the more trauma – it’s an accumulated acceleration degenerative cascade.
+When you see a 46-year-old whose knee looks like that of an 80-year-old, that is not a good sign.

-Luckily it is was only one bad knee.
-The inside was extremely affected so there was joint space on the outer knee.
-Orthopedic surgeon did not want to replace her knee due to her young age.
-The patient also did not want a total knee replacement at her age, so she consulted Dennis M. Lox, MD, – a Sports and Regenerative Medicine Specialist – who felt there was was still hope in her knee.
+For this particular patient, luckily it is was only one bad knee.
+The inside, or the medial compartment, was extremely affected, so there was little joint space on the outer knee.
+The orthopedic surgeon did not want to replace her knee due to her young age.
+The patient also did not want a total knee replacement at her age, so she consulted Dennis M. Lox, MD, – a Sports and Regenerative Medicine Specialist – who felt there was still hope for her knee.

-She had researched regenerative medicine and felt stem cell therapy and Platelet Rich Plasma (PRP) was a a viable option for her knee.
-She is very pleased with her progress and Is glad she chose regenerative medicine and stem therapy over a total knee replacement.
+She had researched regenerative medicine and felt stem cell therapy and Platelet Rich Plasma (PRP) was a viable option for her knee.
+She elected to undergo knee stem cell therapy with Dr. Dennis Lox, and 6 months later, she is very pleased with her progress and is glad that she chose regenerative medicine and stem cell therapy over a total knee replacement.

 Whether you are a professional athlete, weekend warrior, or have arthritis from aging, Dr. Lox can help.